Fixin's for People Who Like Food

 Add the Chicken to the bowl and ensure that the surface is fully covered with Achiote Paste.
 If you are keeping the skin on the Chicken, make sure that the Paste is also applied to the Meat, underneath the skin.

-Place the Chicken in a large freezer bag.
-Remove the air from the bag and refrigerate for 12 to 24 hours.
+Place the Chicken in a large freezer bag or sous vide bag.
+Remove the air from the bag and refrigerate for 24 hours or up to 3 days.

 Marinade